PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Warning

-    For fairness and to create a valid assessment, all questions in the pool must be of equivalent difficulty.
+    For a fair and valid assessment, all questions in an individual pool must be of equivalent difficulty.
 To include questions at different levels or points values, use multiple pools.

 ??? question "How to add question pools"